anandsuraj/mtech-ai-ml-journey/semester-3/nlp-applications/spell-checker-web-app-flask/README.md

 # Spell Checker Application

-A web-based spell checker using Flask and **TextBlob** library with history tracking.
+A web-based spell checker using Flask and **PySpellChecker** library with history tracking.

 ## Features

-- ✅ Uses TextBlob library for accurate spell checking
+- ✅ Uses PySpellChecker library for accurate spell checking
 - ✅ Detects misspelled words in input text
 - ✅ Provides suggested corrections for each misspelling
 - ✅ **Stores all spell check history for future reference**